Crawford 1,326th game as Giants SS breaks Hall of Famer mark

-ARLINGTON, Texas (AP) Brandon Crawford played in his 1,326th game at shortstop for the San Francisco Giants on Tuesday night, breaking a tie with Hall of Famer Travis Jackson for the most in franchise history.
+ARLINGTON, Texas — Brandon Crawford played in his 1,326th game at shortstop for the San Francisco Giants, breaking a tie with Hall of Famer Travis Jackson for the most in franchise history.

 Jackson was a shortstop in 1,325 games for the New York Giants from 1922-36, a mark Crawford matched Sunday in San Francisco’s game against the Chicago Cubs.